 Frequently asked questions about the Debug Innisfailfield studies

 Why Innisfail?
-The Cassowary Coast area has proven the perfect location for the study as it has the ideal rainfall and climate conditions which are conducive to abundant numbers of the Aedes aegypti mosquito.
+The Cassowary Coast area was the perfect location for the study as it has the ideal rainfall and climate conditions conducive to abundant numbers of the Aedes aegypti mosquito.
 Innisfail has in previous years experienced local transmission of the dengue virus and is close to JCU’s mosquito research facility in Cairns.